Kneckter/Rotomonitor/README.md

 brightnessMonitorURL: An array of strings for the URLs of the brightness monitors you are using like iPhone Controller or DCM Listener

+allowCMD: true/false - Bool to enable RDMDeviceMonitor to send a request to execute a predefined command on the monitor server
+cmdMonitorURL: An array of strings for the URLs of the monitors you want to send command requests to

 cmdPrefix: A single character used to identify commands that the bot should react to
 adminRoleName: This is a string for the name of the main role that will admin the bot
 ```